Start9Labs/docs/src/packaging-guide/project-structure.md

 `setupManifest()` is where you define static metadata about the service, such as ID, name, description, release notes, helpful links, volumes, (software) images, hardware requirements, alerts, and dependencies.

-#### properties.ts

-`setupProperties()` is where you determine which values from the Store and underlying service to expose in the UI in Properties.
-Properties can imbued with metadata, such as whether or not to mask the value, or to display buttons for copying to clipboard or showing a QR code.

 #### sdk.ts

 This file is plumbing, used to imbue the generic Start SDK with package-specific type information defined in `manifest.ts` and `store.ts`.
 The exported SDK is what should be used through the `startos/` directory.
 It is a custom SDK just for this package.